yogaajie2/technical-test-jakmall/README.md

 ## About

-Built with React 18 and bootstrapped using Create React App.
+Built with React 18 and bootstrapped using Create React App + TypeScript.

 Forms are handled using React Hook Form 7, I don't use this library too much so I learned a lot while working this test.